honungsburk/MOTION/README.md

 2. ffmpeg
 3. The 'rm' command available on linux

 ## FAQ

+## What the hell is width-ratio, height-ratio, pixels-per-ratio, and vector-per-ratio?

+It just a way to easily change the resolution and underlying vector field.

+if you use `--width-ratio 16` and `--height-ratio 9` then `--pixels-per-ratio 80` will be 1280px by 720px and `--pixels-per-ratio 120` will be 1920px by 1080px.

+## Why is the simulation on using the bottom left part of my screen?

+You can not change the resolution of the simulation when it is created but the window that is displaying it can still be resized.
+If you use a higher resolution for the simulation you will be able to fit the entire screen.

 ## Why can I not create images/videos larger then my screen resolution?